MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/20-enterprise-framework/10-spring/codelab08/README.md

 Reference: https://www.jetbrains.com/help/idea/creating-and-editing-run-debug-configurations.html

 ## Logging your Spring application
+Remember Codelab08 from 20-programming-advanced-java > 10-exceptions > 20-exceptions-combined?
+In this codelab Java Logging was introduced, in a way that did not require a dependency.
+But now you are familiar with Maven and Spring, so let's do it the Spring way!

-If your Java application really _MUST_ print some information to the commandline, never use `System.out.println();`, always use a logging framework.
+Repeat after me: If your Java application really _MUST_ print some information to the commandline, never use `System.out.println();`, always use a logging framework.

 > ⚡️ACTION: (Codelab activity)
 > Add Spring logging to your solution of Codelab06.